14. Text Data

 The following characters have special meaning to the regex engine:

-Any regular expression that contains none of the above behaves like a fixed pattern:
+Any regular expression that contains none of the preceding characters behaves like a fixed pattern:

 re.findall("spam", "spam, eggs, spam, bacon, sausage, and spam")